folio-org/okapi/doc/guide.md

 it and continue forwarding the original request body to the subsequent modules in the pipeline.

- * `request-response` - the module is interested in both headers/parameters and the request body.
+ * `request-response` -- The module is interested in both headers/parameters and the request body.
 It is also expected that the module will return an entity in the response.
 This may be e.g. a modified request body, in which case the module acts as a filter.
 The